 The healing work is to learn how to fill your inner well of Self so that you know who you are and learn how to create a loving and solid boundary around yourself so that you don’t absorb others’ lives.
 With those two healing actions in place, you’ll be able to hear a painful or scary story and respond from an empathic yet unwaveringly clear place inside of you.
 You are solid inside: the waters of your inner well are deep, warm, and clear.
 You are connected to your body as a source of guidance and wisdom.
 You are like a cat in the wild, trusting her step and ready to explore with great curiosity all that this world has to offer.
 This is what it means to know yourself, love yourself, and trust yourself.

-If you’d like to fill the waters of your well of Self and create a stronger inner and outer boundary so that you can live your life from a place of clarity and strength, please join me for my third round of Trust Yourself: A 30 day program to help you overcome your fear of failure, caring what others think, perfectionism, difficulty making decisions, and self-doubt, which will begin on Saturday, March 14th, 2015.
+If you’d like to fill the waters of your well of Self and create a stronger inner and outer boundary so that you can live your life from a place of clarity and strength, I encourage you to consider joining Trust Yourself: A 30 day program to help you overcome your fear of failure, caring what others think, perfectionism, difficulty making decisions, and self-doubt.